Reinstalling MacBook

 – Command (⌘) + R

-for the current version of the latest macOS
+for the current version of macOS that is on your MacBook.

 – Option (⌥) + Command (⌘) + R

-for the latest macOS that best pairs with your MacBook.
+for the latest macOS compatible with your MacBook.

 – Shift + Option (⌥) + Command (⌘) + R

-for the macOS that came with your MacBook or the version available
+for the macOS that came with your MacBook or the version closest to it and still available.

 3. Select a Wi-Fi network when prompted.
 This menu can be found in the upper right corner of the screen.